Republic of Singapore Air Force: Overview

 RSAF day is celebrated on 1 September annually, in 2018 a combined flypast including the new A330 MRTT with a special 50th anniversary livery took place at Tengah Air Base.

 Personnel

 Military ranks in the Singapore Armed Forces are identical across the three services except for the flag ranks of the RSN.
 They are based on the Army model.
-The official table of ranks stops at three stars for all three services.
-NATO rank codes are not officially used, but are listed here for easy comparison with other armed forces.
+The official table of ranks stops at three stars for all four services.

 Like the Navy, the majority of Air Force personnel are regulars.
 This is due to the specialised and technical nature of many jobs.
 The employment of National Servicemen in various roles are limited mostly to the infantry-like Field Defence Squadrons which do not require such specialised training.